Fundamental Programming Structures in Java

 Java does not have a built-in string type, instead, the standard Java Library provides it.

-object takes an integer index and returns the character at the index.
+charAt method of String object takes an integer index and returns the character at the index.

 Strings are immutable.

-variable can also hold a special value, called null
+A String variable can also hold a special value, called null, that indicates that no object is currently

 associated with the variable.

-Java strings are implementedc as sequence of char
+Java strings are implementedc as sequence of char values, and char data type is a code unit for representing

 Unicode code points in the UTF-16 encoding, the most commonly used Unicode characters can be represented with a